Deze informatie is alleen in het Engels beschikbaar.

-This course is an (extracurricular) Honours Class: an elective for students of the Honours College.
-A few spots are available to regular students.
-Admission to the course is based on a short motivation letter.
+This course is an (extracurricular) Honours Class: an honours elective in the Honours College programme.
+There are limited spots available for non-honours students.
+Admission will be based on motivation.

 Many people aspire happiness and a positive impact on the world.
 But what is happiness?
 And what can we do to experience it more often, both within ourselves as in our interaction with others?
 Academic research in the field of human well-being has provided a great number of insights and practical interventions which can be used to increase our well-being on an individual, organisational and social level.